jsdclxvi/Reforestation/README.md

-## Toasters were the first form of pop-up notifications.
+## A termite walks into a bar and asks “Is the bar tender here?”